-- 4. The requested waiver is necessary to avoid a conflict with adopted local, regional, State or Federal regulations. - b.
-Requests for waivers shall be transmitted to the Commission on Disability Issues for review and comment prior to the Planning Board consideration of the waiver. - c.
+- iv.
+The requested waiver is necessary to avoid a conflict with adopted local, regional, State or Federal regulations. - b.
+Requests for waivers shall be transmitted to the Commission on Disability Issues for review and comment prior to the Planning Board consideration of the waiver. - b. - c.
 When considering a request for a waiver, the Planning Board and the project applicant may consider incorporating other features into the project to compensate for the loss of required features or to improve the accessibility of the units.
-Those features may include: - 1.
-A wider front entry door of forty-two (42") inches in width. - 2.
-Blocking within the walls of all hallways to support future installation of grab bar/hand rails. - 3.
-Rocker light switches, electrical receptacles, and environmental controls placed at accessible heights throughout the units. - 4.
-Removable base cabinets in all bathrooms and/or kitchens. - 5.
-Accessible shower stalls or tubs in all bathrooms. - 6.
-Accessible medicine cabinet and integral mirror in all bathrooms. - 7.
-Accessible countertops with a thirty (30") inches wide workspace and/or one (1) or more fifteen (15") inch breadboards installed between twenty-eight (28") inches and thirty-two (32") inches in height in all kitchens. - 8.
-Any other feature that improves the design of the unit to accommodate visitors or residents with physical or other disabilities in a way that makes it useable by the greatest number of people with the widest reasonable range of abilities or disabilities, to the greatest extent possible.
+Those features may include : - i.
+A wider front entry door of 42 inches in width. - ii.
+Grab bar reinforcement in all hallways. - Rocker light switches, electrical receptacles, and environmental controls placed at accessible heights throughout the units. - iv.
+Removable base cabinets in all bathrooms and/or kitchens. - v.
+Accessible shower stalls in all bathrooms. - vi.
+Accessible medicine cabinet and integral mirror in all bathrooms. - vii.
+Accessible countertops with a 30" wide workspace and/or one or more 15" breadboards installed between 28" and 32" in height in all kitchens. - viii.
+Any other feature that improves the design of the unit to accommodate visitors or residents with physical or other disabilities.

-30-18.6.
-Enforcement and Annual Reporting.
+18.6. - Annual Reporting and Enforcement:

-- a.
+a.
 It is unlawful for any person or entity to fail to comply with the requirements of this chapter.
 The City of Alameda may prescribe administrative, civil, or criminal penalties or consequences, or any combination thereof, for violations of this chapter, which are consistent with those applicable for what it deems comparable municipal provisions.
-These may include, but are not limited to, enforcement provisions of the State Housing Law of the California Health and Safety Code, Sections 17910 et seq., as may be amended; injunctive relief or civil penalties; and requiring compliance prior to issuance of a final inspection report or certificate of occupancy. - b.
-The City of Alameda Community Development Department shall report annually to the City of Alameda Planning Board and Commission on Disability on implementation of this section as part of the Housing Element Annual Report.
-The Annual Report shall provide an opportunity for the Planning Board or Commission on Disability to recommend changes or revisions to this section to the City of Alameda City Council.
+These may include, but are not limited to, enforcement provisions of the State Housing Law of the California Health and Safety Code, Sections 17910 et seq.; injunctive relief or civil penalties; and requiring compliance prior to issuance of a final inspection report or certificate of occupancy.

+- a. - b.
+The City of Alameda Community Development Department shall report annually to the City of Alameda Planning Board and Commission on Disability Issues on implementation of this section as part of the Housing Element Annual Report.
+The Annual Report shall provide an opportunity for the Planning Board or Commission on Disability Issues to recommend changes or revisions to this ordinance to the City of Alameda City Council.